 Abstraction via data categories: ITS defines data categories as an abstract notion for information needed for the internationalization and localization of XML documents and HTML documents.
 This abstraction is helpful in realizing independence from any one particular implementation (e.g., as an element or attribute).
 (See Section 3.2: Data category for a definition of the term data categories, Section 8: Description of Data Categories for the definition of the various ITS data categories, and subsections in Section 8: Description of Data Categories for the data category implementations.)

 Powerful selection mechanism: For ITS markup that appears in an XML instance, the XML nodes to which the ITS-related information pertains must be clearly defined.
 Thus, ITS defines selection mechanisms to specify to what parts of an XML document an ITS data category and its values should be applied.
-Selection relies on the information which is given in the XML Information Set [XML Infoset].
+Selection relies on the information that is given in the XML Information Set [XML Infoset].
 ITS applications may implement inclusion mechanisms such as XInclude or DITA's [DITA 1.0] conref.

 Content authors, for example, need a simple way to work with the Translate data category in order to express whether the content of an element or attribute should be translated or not.
 Localization managers, on the other hand, need an efficient way to manage translations of large document sets based on the same schema.
-These needs could by realized by a specification of defaults for the Translate data category along with exceptions to those defaults (e.g. all p elements should be translated, but not p elements inside of an index element).
+These needs could by realized by a specification of defaults for the Translate data category along with exceptions to those defaults (e.g., all p elements should be translated, but not p elements inside of an index element).

 To meet these requirements this specification introduces mechanisms that add ITS information to XML documents, see Section 5: Processing of ITS information.
 These mechanisms also provide a means for specifying ITS information for attributes (a task for which no standard means previously existed).